 Second, I’d consider selling the card directly to a family member or friend.
 If you can do so in a way that will get you as much or more than selling to one of the sites listed above you’ll potentially get three benefits:

-- You’ll do a favor for a loved one
+- Do a favor for a loved one

 By working to sell your gift card to someone in your life that you know loves shopping at Amazon, you grant them additional savings on Amazon’s already-low prices.